 Another significant part of our growth strategy is based upon improving the installed base business model.
 A key element of this change is our ability to release major products on an annual basis.
 Strong annual release cycles have a number of benefits.
-In particular, they permit us to deliver key performance and functionality improvements to the customer on a regular and timely basis.
-Annual releases also drive annual product retirement programs, thereby reducing the volatility of revenues we have experienced in the past, as both the release of the new version and retirement of the oldest supported version are currently planned to happen approximately annually.
+In particular, they permit us to deliver key performance and functionality improvements to customers on a regular and timely basis.
+Annual releases also drive annual product retirement programs, thereby reducing the volatility of revenues we have experienced in the past, as both the release of the new version and retirement of the oldest supported version are currently planned to happen on an annual basis.
+We plan to manage the timing of annual product retirements to synchronize more closely with annual product releases.
 Volatility may also be reduced through the Autodesk Subscription Program, as revenue is recognized ratably over the subscription contract period.
+Over time, we expect adoption of our subscription program to, by design, reduce the number of customers migrating to newer releases through upgrades or retirements.

 We are continually focused on improving productivity and efficiency in all areas of the Company.
 Doing so will allow us to increase our investment in growth initiatives and improve our profitability.
 During fiscal 2004, we conducted a rigorous study of our cost structure.
 Through the services of a major consulting firm, we benchmarked Autodesk metrics against averages of other companies including other leading software companies.
 As a result of the study, we undertook a restructuring plan that concluded at the end of fiscal 2005, began implementing certain productivity and efficiency initiatives throughout the Company and committed to continuous improvements in our productivity.
-Over the last fiscal year, our operating margin increased from 18% for the first quarter of fiscal 2005 to 26% for the first quarter of fiscal 2006, while we continued to invest in growth initiatives.
+Over the last fiscal year, our operating margin increased from 18% for the second quarter of fiscal 2005 to 24% for the second quarter of fiscal 2006, while we continued to invest in growth initiatives.
 Longer term, we intend to continue to balance investments in revenue growth opportunities with our goal of increasing our operating margins.

 Autodesk generates significant cash flow.
 Our uses of cash include share repurchases to offset the dilutive impact of our employee stock plans, as well as investments in acquisitions and investments in growth initiatives.
 We evaluate merger and acquisition and divestiture opportunities to the extent they support our strategy.
 Our typical acquisitions are intended to provide adjacency to our current products and services, specific technology or expertise and rapid product integration.
-Additionally, we continue to invest in growth initiatives including lifecycle management and sales, market and channel development.
+Additionally, we continue to invest in growth initiatives including product development and sales, market and channel development.